golang/review/README.md

 ## Download/Install

-The easiest way to install is to run `go get -u golang.org/x/review`.
+The easiest way to install is to run `go get -u golang.org/x/review/git-codereview`.
 You can also manually git clone the repository to `$GOPATH/src/golang.org/x/review`.

-The review binary itself is available at `golang.org/x/review/git-codereview`.
 Run `git codereview hooks` to install Gerrit hooks for your git repository.

 ## Report Issues / Send Patches